Home

 To begin with, the applicant should complete the online residence permit application form and request an appointment.
 Before the appointment, the applicant needs to ensure that the following documents and preparations are completed:

-• The applicant must hold valid medical insurance (public or private health insurance) for the duration of the residence permit requested
+• The applicant must hold valid medical insurance (public or private) for the duration of the requested residence permit.

-• Travel documents used when entering the country and previous residence permit details are also essential documents to submit to the Provincial Directorate of Migration.
+• Travel documents used for entry into the country and previous residence permit details are also essential documents to submit to the Provincial Directorate of Migration.

 • A criminal record document issued by the competent authorities in the country of citizenship or legal residence may be required upon the Directorate's request.